Out with the Old: Toss the Clutter and Love What Remains

 7. Set a goal of purging one large item per day.
 Or, if you are really serious, one item per room per day.

 8. Why are you keeping it?
 Attach your emotions to the memory, not the thing.
 Take pictures of items you want to remember but no longer use.
+You may rent a mini storage unit if you need additional storage space for the items you would like to keep outside of your home.

 Now that you’ve selected items to purge, what do you do with them?
 One option is hiring Hoarding Junk Removal services to take the items off of your property.